 By the way, please feel free to contact me if you have any questions about the tools I talk about!
 I’m happy to share my experience with you!

-Building a Framework: the ultimate blogging handbook: This is a step by step blogging book by Abby Lawson of Just a Girl and Her Blog.
-This book changed my life.
+Building a Framework: the ultimate blogging handbook: This is a step by step blogging book by Abby Lawson of Just a Girl and Her Blog.. and the one that changed my life!
 It gives you all the tools you need to start a blog, including some techy videos 🙌🏻 I happened to come across it during a time when I was lost and needed a project.
 I had no idea how to blog, and definitely didn’t understand that you could make a living on it, but Abby opened my eyes.
 If you have even the slightest nagging to start a blog, even as a hobby, you need this course!
 Even after 2 years of blogging, I still go back and reference this course regularly.

 Bluehost: Are you anxious to get your blog going?
-This is a quick and inexpensive way to start a blog — and your second step!
-What I love is that you can register your domain name, get a unique email address and get excellent customer support all in one place to be up and running in no time!
+This is a quick and inexpensive way to start a blog.
+You can register your domain name, get a unique email address and get excellent customer support all in one place to be up and running in no time!

-Tailwind: Pinterest can be a huge part of blogging and this is the easiest way to schedule your Pinterest and Instagram activity.
+Tailwind: Pinterest can be a huge part of blogging and this is the easiest way to schedule your Pinterest activity.
 Social Media is so important for connecting with your audience and growing your blog so consistency is key.
-Tailwind even posts at the best times for engagement and recommends hashtags to use to better extend your pin/post.
+Tailwind even posts at the best times for engagement and recommends hashtags to use to better extend your reach.